Usually, their question is referring to one of the “big four” browsers, all of which can be downloaded and installed for free on your computer…

 It might also be helpful the browser’s online feature list…

 Now, if you’re wondering which browser I personally use, I’d have to say that Google Chrome is my favorite.
-But I don’t limit my browsing to just Chrome, I also use Firefox, and to a much lesser degree, Internet Explorer on a fairly regular basis.
-And on my iPhone/iPad, I of course use Safari.
+But I don’t limit my browsing to just Chrome, I also use Firefox, and to a much lesser degree, Edge on a fairly regular basis.
+And on my iPhone/iPad, I of course use Safari (since it comes with Apple devices).

 As always, I’d love to hear about your own personal experiences with using browsing and using the Internet.
 You can leave your comments below!